-- 1. After obtaining a Clerk's Certificate of Default (see SDNY Electronic Case Filing Rules & Instructions, Section 16.1), prepare a proposed Order to Show Cause Without Emergency Relief and make the Order returnable before Judge Briccetti in Courtroom 620 of the United States Courthouse, 300 Quarropas Street, White Plains, NY.
+- 1. After obtaining a Clerk's Certificate of Default (see Local Civil Rule 55.1; SDNY Electronic Case Filing Rules & Instructions, Section 16.1), prepare a proposed Order to Show Cause Without Emergency Relief and make the Order returnable before Judge Briccetti in Courtroom 620 of the United States Courthouse, 300 Quarropas Street, White Plains, NY.
 Leave blanks for the Court to fill in (i) the date and time of the hearing, (ii) the date by which opposing papers must be served and filed, and (iii) the date by which the moving party must serve the Order and supporting documents on the non-moving party. - 2.
 Electronically file the proposed Order to Show Cause Without Emergency Relief using the ECF Filing Event found under PROPOSED ORDERS. - 3.
-Electronically file the following documents as separate ECF Filing Events: - a. an attorney's affidavit setting forth: - i. why a default judgment is appropriate, including a description of the method and date of service of the original summons and complaint; - ii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of liability and/or damages prior to the resolution of the entire action (see Fed.
+Electronically file the following documents as separate ECF Filing Events: - a. an affidavit or declaration pursuant to Local Civil Rule 55.2(a)(1); - b. an attorney's affidavit setting forth: - i. why a default judgment is appropriate, including a description of the method and date of service of the original summons and complaint; - ii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of liability and/or damages prior to the resolution of the entire action (see Fed.
 R. Civ.
-P. Rule 54(b)); and - iii. when applicable, legal authority for why an inquest is unnecessary. - b. a proposed Statement of Damages and the basis for each element of damages, including interest, attorney's fees, and costs (unless requesting an inquest); and - c. a proposed default judgment, using the ECF Filing Event found under PROPOSED ORDERS. - 4.
+P. Rule 54(b)); and - iii. when applicable, legal authority for why an inquest is unnecessary. - c. a proposed Statement of Damages and the basis for each element of damages, including interest, attorney's fees, and costs (unless requesting an inquest); and - d. a proposed default judgment, using the ECF Filing Event found under PROPOSED ORDERS. - 4.
 As attachments to the attorney's affidavit, include copies of all pleadings and a copy of the affidavit of service of the original summons and complaint.

 5. After Judge Briccetti signs and dockets the Order to Show Cause, serve a copy of the Order and attachments on defendant(s) as directed.
-At least three business days before the return date, electronically file proof of service of the signed Order to Show Cause.
+At least three business days before the return date, electronically file a certificate of service of the signed Order to Show Cause that complies with Local Civil Rule 55.2(a)(3).